rushyn/gator/README.md

 >goose postgres "postgres://postgres:postgres@localhost:5432/gator?sslmode=disable" up

-go back to root of the repository open and look at  .gatorconfig.json modify the {"db_url" value if necessary.
+go back to root of the repository open and look at  .gatorconfig.json modify the "db_url" value if necessary.
 Copy .gatorconfig.json to home directly for windows its %userprofile%.

 Now simply type